RROxford/new-theme/_team/matt-jaquiery.md

 ---

-Matt studies decision-making with Nick Yeung and the [Attention and Cognitive Control](https://www.oxacclab.org/) lab.
+Matt studies advice-taking and decision-making with Nick Yeung and the [Attention and Cognitive Control](https://www.oxacclab.org/) lab, using a combination of behavioural experiments and computational models.
+He is interested in a broad range of Open Science topics, and helped compile the UKRN Primers on *Preprints* and *Data Sharing*.
+He is also responsible for the technical aspects of this website.